gaucho1978/CHEAP-LAWNMOWER-ROBOT-FROM-HOVERBOARD/README.md

 #### BILL OF MATERIAL
 PROXIMITY SENSORS: HC-SR04 - https://www.ebay.it/itm/312495306039

 Arduino nano(clone): https://www.ebay.it/itm/322913230315

 DCDC(FOR ARDUINO AND/OR BLADE MOTOR): https://www.ebay.it/itm/122201239217

-#### NEXT things that I will do:
-- add sensors and interlocks to algorithm,
-- create a docking station for automatic recharge,
-- realize the mechanical structure,
-- implement safety for automatic stopping blade
-- implement automatic navigation algorithm.

 #### HOVERBOARD Hardware
 The hoverboard with 2 boards uses processor GD32F130C8 (instead of STM32F103 used on Niklas hoverboard)